TAbdiukov/PPSSPP-patches/README.md

 #### Safety checks – pointers

-For PSP game pointers safety checks, there is a CWCheat lifehack discovered in 2024.
+For PSP game pointers safety checks, there is a CWCheat lifehack discovered/invented in 2024.
 Since,
 * PSP main RAM addressing starts from `0x08000000`.
 * PSP uses MIPS Little-Endian addressing.